-LOS was calculated as the number of days between the date of admission to hospital and the date of discharge.
+Length of stay (LOS) was calculated as the number of days between the date of admission to hospital and the date of discharge.
 For hospital stays, where the date of admission and discharge occurred on the same day, the LOS was considered to be 0.5 days.
-Admissions associated with birth only (i.e. obstetric stays immediately after birth with no additional procedures) were excluded.
+Admissions associated with birth only (ie, obstetric stays immediately after birth with no additional procedures) were excluded.

 Surgeries were coded according to the coding systems used in the national health systems.
-Italy and Spain used the ICD, Ninth Revision, Clinical Modification (ICD-9-CM), England and Wales used the Office of Population Censuses and Surveys Classification of Interventions and Procedures OPCS-4, and Finland and Denmark used national adaptions of NCSP (NOMESCO Classification of Surgical Procedures).
+Italy and Spain used the ICD, Ninth Revision, Clinical Modification, England and Wales used the Office of Population Censuses and Surveys Classification of Interventions and Procedures and Finland and Denmark used national adaptions of NCSP (NOMESCO Classification of Surgical Procedures).
 Information on surgeries for the Northern Netherlands was incomplete and not analysed.
 Two paediatricians independently determined if a code was for a surgical procedure and a consensus between the two clinicians was reached over the final list of surgery codes.
-Appendix Table 1 summarizes the broad decisions made over which procedures were considered surgeries.
+Online supplemental appendix table 1 summarises the broad decisions made over which procedures were considered surgeries.

-Statistical Analysis
+Statistical analysis

-The total number of days spent in hospital and the total number of surgeries for children with specific congenital anomalies and for reference children were calculated for children in their first year of life, from 1-4 years and from 5-9 years of age.
-An estimate of these numbers for children aged 0-9 years was obtained by weighting the numbers of days and surgeries within each age group by the ratio of the child-years of exposure that would have been observed if full follow-up of all children had occurred in that age group divided by the years of exposure that were observed in the age group.
+The total number of days spent in hospital and the total number of surgeries for children with specific congenital anomalies and for reference children were calculated for children in their first year of life, from 1 to 4 years and from 5 to 9 years of age.
+An estimate of these numbers for children aged 0-9 years was obtained by weighting the number of days and surgeries within each age group by the ratio of the child-years of exposure that would have been observed if full follow-up of all children had occurred in that age group.
 This weighting was necessary as, if in one registry only around 20% of children had full follow-up after the age of 5, then the numbers of days and surgeries were multiplied by a factor of 5 (1/20%) to enable the totals from 0 to 9 to be calculated per live birth.

-The whole population of live births was assumed to be the children with anomalies plus the reference children for 5 registries.
+The whole population of live births was assumed to be the children with anomalies plus the reference children for five registries.
 For the two registries with 10% and 20% samples of reference children, the whole population of live births was assumed to be the children with anomalies plus the number of reference children divided by the sampled fractions.

-Within each registry the average length of stay per child was calculated by dividing the total number of hospital days by the number of children known to be alive at the start of each specific age group (<1 year, 1-4 years, 5-9 years), adjusted for their length of follow-up.
-The average length of stay for children with an anomaly was divided by the average length of stay for children, to estimate how many times longer a child with an anomaly was in hospital compared to a reference child.
+Within each registry, the average length of stay per child was calculated by dividing the total number of hospital days by the number of children known to be alive at the start of each specific age group (<1 year, 1-4 years, 5-9 years), adjusted for their length of follow-up.
+The average length of stay for children with an anomaly was divided by the average length of stay for reference children, to estimate how many times longer a child with an anomaly was in hospital compared with a reference child.

-The median values and interquartile ranges of all the registry estimates were calculated to provide European estimates.
+The median values and IQRs of all the registry estimates were calculated to provide European estimates.
 The relative lengths of stay were also compared according to the birth cohort of the children: those born 1995-2004, 2005-2009 and 2010-2014.